 When it comes to choosing and booking your dream wedding venue, there are many things to think about.
-From the setting and capacity to legal licenses and catering – we’ve drawn together a list of the top 10 things to consider when choosing your venue.
+Do you want a city centre venue in the middle of Oxford or a remote location in the Scottish countryside?
+From the setting and capacity to legal licenses and catering, we’ve drawn together a list of the top 10 things to consider when choosing your venue.

 Bartle Hall Hotel, Lancashire

 1. Where?
-Countryside Vs. City?
+Countryside or city?
 Home or abroad?
 There are so many gorgeous locations to choose between – and not just in the UK.
 Drawing a circle around a rough location is a great way to know where to start looking.

 2. A license to marry.
 If you’re planning a civil ceremony then be sure to check whether the venue holds the appropriate license.

 Macdonald Bath Spa Hotel, Bath